nayish/regex-workshop/README.md

 * [Javascript Setup](./javascript-setup.md)
 * [Scala Setup](./scala-setup.md)

+> 💡 [regex101.com](https://regex101.com) is a site that breaks down a given regular expressions to its different parts and allows to test text against it - this can be useful for this workshop if you get stuck.

 ***After you finish and understand the setup we can begin.***

 ## Step 1 - Intro